SergeyUrvantsev/LeetCodeSolutions-CSharp/README.md

-# Welcome to the LeetCodeSolutions-CSharp repository! 🚀
+# LeetCodeSolutions-CSharp

-This repository contains solutions to various LeetCode problems implemented in C#.
+Welcome to the LeetCodeSolutions-CSharp repository! 🚀 This repository contains solutions to various LeetCode problems implemented in C#.
 You can find me on LeetCode at [SergeyUrv](https://leetcode.com/u/SergeyUrv/) 😊.

 ## Table of Contents